juliettepchl/DALI/README.md

 ### Grading
 Our final code is the master branch of this project.
 Please grade from the tag "FINAL_SUBMISSION"
+Turned in 48 hours late, Juliette and I each used one day extension, and I received a "free-pass" due to technical interviews this past week.

 ### APK:
 see app/debug-APK

 ### Noted bugs:
 1. When click on cat market, must click off screen, then click on again, and image will load.